Willardgmoore/Nucleus/docs/overview/tasks_basics.rst

 When you've finished everything that was required for the task you can mark it as complete and fill in the completion notes.
 It's definitely best to be descriptive here even if you're using other services or task management tools for your project, as this is what people will see when they're reviewing your task.
 Linking to pull-requests, commits, uploaded documents or just writing about what you did will go a long way.
 Once you've submitted it, it will either be marked as complete - in which case you receive those sweet, sweet contribution points - or it'll go to review.

-.. _when_task_review:
+.. _tasks_entering_review:

-When completed tasks enter review
+Tasks entering review
 ----------------------------------------

-Once completed a task will either be marked as complete or it will automagically get sent to review if one of two conditions are met.
+Once completed, a task will either be marked as complete or it will automagically get sent to review if one of two conditions are met.

 1. The contributor has 0 contribution points in the project